Infineon/TARGET_CY8CKIT-149/README.md

 ## Overview

-The PSoC 4100S Plus Prototyping Kit enables you to evaluate the PSoC 4100S Plus device and develop with Cypress's fourth-generation, low-power CapSense solution.
+The PSoC 4100S Plus Prototyping Kit enables you to evaluate the PSoC 4100S Plus device and develop with Cypress's fourth-generation, low-power CAPSENSE solution.

 ![](docs/html/board.png)